 As a reminder, DMI fungicides (aka the Top in Revus Top) have NO EFFICACY against downy mildew and oomycetes.
 This is because DMI fungicides target biological components that only true fungal organisms (like powdery mildew, botrytis, and the rest of the early season pathogens) have.
 See my recent Grapes 101 article, "Downy Mildew is caused by an Oomycete.
 What's an Oomycete?
-Why does it matter?" in Appellation Cornell (https://grapesandwine.cals.cornell.edu/newsletters/appellation-cornell/2021newsletters/issue-44-march-2021/oomycetes/) for more information on how oomycetes differ from true fungi and the management implications.
+Why does it matter?" in Appellation Cornell (https://grapesandwine.cals.cornell.edu/newsletters/appellation-cornell/2021-newsletters/issue-44-march-2021/oomycetes/) for more information on how oomycetes differ from true fungi and the management implications.

-When considering using biopesticides, it is important to remember that they act very much like a lock on a door against a thief.
+What about biopesticides?
+When considering using biopesticides for downy mildew (or any disease for that matter), it is important to remember that they act very much like a lock on a door against a thief.
 They will stop opportunistic, weak thieves, but determined, strong thieves can still break through with enough force.
 And biopesticides can't stop a thief that is already inside the house when the door is locked.
 Previous studies from Wayne Wilcox's program at Cornell AgriTech continued by my group found that the biopesticide LifeGard provides comparable control to standard products in moderate disease pressure years, and excellent control when used in rotation with FRAC 40 products (Zampro, Revus) in both moderate and high-pressure years.
 On its own, Lifegard provides moderate downy mildew incidence control and good-excellent severity control.
-These findings suggest LifeGard could be particularly useful for 10 growers pursuing low-input/biointensive management programs or those looking to reduce pressure on resistance prone chemistries in the mid-late season.
-That said, LifeGard should still be used with caution for downy mildew and we recommend use in rotation with synthetic protectants and systemics.
-Howler and Romeo biopesticides are both labeled for downy mildew, but we don't yet have enough years of field data to conclusively report on their efficacy.
+Howler provides moderate downy mildew control on its own, and good-excellent control in rotation with conventional products.
+Romeo provides moderate downy mildew control.
+Overall, our trial findings suggest these biopesticides are particularly useful for growers pursuing low-input/biointensive management programs, or to reduce pressure on resistance prone materials via use in rotation with synthetic protectants and systemics.
+See the "Biopesticides" section for more thoughts on how to use biopesticides in your disease control program.
 We will continue to test new biopesticide products as they come to market to determine their efficacy on downy mildew and other important diseases.